xavierchia/xavierchia.github.io/_posts/2020-12-15-whattotweet.md

 I certainly didn't expect that it would do so well.
 It seems a bit unfair.
 There are many examples of makers working months on their project who get almost no attention.

 And what did I do?
 I created a simple tool that shows Tweet prompts randomly.
 That's it.
-It's really as simpel as it sounds.
+It's really as simple as it sounds.
 In fact, I was afraid that people would mock me for posting something so incredibly basic.

 What are the takeaways here?